-Conception des médias - 10F, 20G, 30G
+Conception des médias (Media Design) - 10F, 20G et 30G

 These courses are designed to complement each other and build on the skills taught in each respective grade level.
 However, it is important to note that there is no prerequisite for each course.
 For example, a student can register for the grade 10 course without having previously completed the grade 9 course.